dji-sdk/Guidance-SDK-Doc/source/quick-start/run-examples.md

 ---
 title: Run examples
 date: 2016-06-24
-keywords: [usb example, UART example]
+keywords: [usb example, UART example, OpenCV]
 ---

 Guidance SDK have provided examples to get data from Guidance system.
 This section guides you how to execute these examples.
+We use OpenCV to view the images transmitted from Guidance, so it is recommended to install OpenCV on your system.
+However, you can also get all the data except images if you don't have OpenCV.

+We provide a CMakeLists.txt for both Linux and Windows system, which automatically detects if you have OpenCV installed.

+## Compile USB example with CMake
+**Note**: **CMake** is required.
+On Windows, also **Visual Studio** is required (either 2010 or 2013).
+1. `cd Guidance-SDK\examples\usb_example\DJI_guidance_example`
+2. `mkdir build`
+3. `cd build`
+4. `cmake ..`
+5. Build:
+	a.
+On Linux, simple type: `make`
+	b.
+On Windows, you'll see a solution file is generated.
+Open it and build the project dji_guidance_usb.

 ## Run USB example in Linux